 This article explains the process of changing your site colors and how the changes affect the colors on your project pages once you publish your homepage.

-The brand color is your organisation’s brand color.
+The brand color is your organization’s brand color.
 On your home page, the brand color impacts only project buttons automatically.
-But you may manually change the color of other call to action buttons, header, footer, text color, and so on in their respective sections.
+But you may manually change the color of another call to action buttons, header, footer, text color, and so on in their respective sections.
 This also reflects on the new themes Bold and Fresh but doesn’t impact the Classic theme.

 The Brand color can be accessed by going to the Global Styles section of the Appearance editor.

 Once there, click on the Brand Color button and then select the color of your choice before clicking on Save.

 You also have the option of adding brand colors to elements in different sections of your home page, like Banner, Slider & Register banner buttons, featured project card, header and footer.

 Brand color and project page themes

 The brand color also impacts Bold and Fresh project themes.
 The Classic theme will still retain its Primary and Secondary colors, which will apply as it did on project pages that were using the old home page editor.
 By default, the brand color is assigned to elements on both Bold and Fresh themes that can be changed with color overrides.

 The table below shows how the Primary and Secondary colors impact the Classic theme based on previous home page templates (i.e. Bondi, Whitehaven, Cottesloe etc.)